Key Takeaways

 If students do not have their own device, they can request one from the College Board.

-5. What to Expect at the Test Center
+5. What to expect during the exam at the Test Center

 Upon arriving at the test center on test day, students should ensure they are on time, comply with the test center rules and regulations, and be prepared for any possible technical issues.
 Students are expected to arrive no later than 7:45 a.m. for the SAT test, and acceptable photo identification is required for admission to the test center.
 Adhering to the test instructions and refraining from documenting or recording any information from the test is crucial to prevent having scores canceled.